Get An Instant Quote on Port Arthur, TX – Contractor License $15,000 Bond Now

 A contractor's license bond is a type of commercial surety bond required by the state of Texas for the benefit and security of customers or employees should they be financially damaged as a result of an unlawful action.

-Do you need a contractor license in Port Arthur, TX?
+Need a contractor license bond in Port Arthur, TX?

-The City of Port Arthur requires that all contractors have a current and valid Contractor License.
+The City of Port Arthur requires that all contractors have a current and valid Contractor License Bond.
 This includes any person who performs work for hire or sells goods or services as an independent contractor within the city limits.
-If you are not sure if your business is required to obtain this license.
+If you are not sure if your business is required to obtain this bond.

 A $15,000 bond is required by law when applying for a new contractor's license with the City of Port Arthur.
 You can purchase one online here!